MikAoJk/norwegian-social-security-number-validator/README.md

 ## Using the library
 ### Getting github-package-registry packages
-Some packages used in this repo is uploaded to the GitHub Package Registry which requires authentication.
+The package  in this repo is uploaded to the GitHub Package Registry which requires authentication.
 It can, for example, be solved like this in Gradle:
 ```
 val githubUser: String by project
 val githubPassword: String by project